Skip to content

 curl -L function.guance.com/h

-Even though the WI-FI issue is resolved, the WI-FI control board in the taskbar may still display No wireless interfaces found
+Even if the WI-FI problem has been fixed, the WI-FI control panel in the taskbar may still display No wireless interfaces found

 X. Appendix

-This section records content related to Raspberry Pi for reference.
+This section records some content related to the Raspberry Pi for reference.

 X.1 Maximizing Raspberry Pi Performance